 Preventing Spam & Add Social Profiles In Job Engine

 Revisiting the settings page after initial install brings up even more features for you to fill in.
-Here we can can amend the description of the website if we wish, add in links to social profiles for Google, Twitter and of course the ever present Facebook.
+Here we can amend the description of the website if we wish, add links to social profiles for Google, Twitter and of course, the ever-present Facebook.

 There’s even a box for you to add in Google Analytic’s making it a snip to add tracking to your new job board.
 However what about stopping spammy applications?
 Anyone who has run a job board in the past or indeed is keen to keep the quality of job applications high can enable the Google Captcha option.

 This means that every single application for job roles and indeed any form of contact such as contacting candidates will have to fill in the Google Captcha.